-You see, you can’t just swap the two whenever you want, and expect the same results.
+You see, you can’t just swap all purpose flour and whole wheat flour whenever you want, and expect the same results.

-The reason it doesn’t work is because whole wheat flour has significantly less protein than white flour, which means less gluten-developing ability.
+The reason it doesn’t work is because whole wheat flour has significantly less protein than white flour and bread flour, which means less gluten-developing ability.
 Which is why even for my Homemade Whole Wheat Hamburger Buns, we use a mix of both flours.

 Translation: Without gluten, bread would be heavy and dense, instead of light and fluffy.
 The yeast would be producing its gas bubbles, but there would be nothing to catch and hold those gas bubbles in.

 One of the most popular recipes on Fifteen Spatulas (and one of my personal LOVES) is Hot Buttered Fluffy Pretzels, and well, apparently today is my happy day because now if someone asks me, “Joanne, can I use whole wheat flour instead of white flour for this recipe?”
 I can say….YES!!!!
 Thanks to some super magical yeast =)

 This super magical yeast I used is this Platinum Superior Baking Yeast.
 It has dough enhancers that strengthen the dough, and give the bread more rise and oven spring.

 The minute I got my hands on some of this yeast, I knew I had to test out the Hot Buttered Fluffy Pretzels…made with 100% Whole Wheat Flour.

 It turned out to be a total kitchen success.
 I discovered that I was able to make the soft baked pretzels entirely out of whole wheat flour.

 These homemade pretzels are made in virtually the same way as my plain pretzels, but let’s walk through the process.

 First make the dough by kneading together whole wheat flour, water, yeast, salt, and sugar.